informalsystems/hydro/docs/spec.md

 ### Open Questions

 * How important is it for rounds and lock_durations to align?
-In the properties below, I assume they closely align, e.g. if you lock for 12 round_durations, you should also get to have 12 rounds of voting power.
+In the properties below, I assume they closely align, e.g. if you lock for 12 round_durations, you should also get to have 12 rounds of voting power; this is not the case in the implementati right now.
 * Is it important that tokens stay locked while the LP position they voted for is being executed?
 In the spec, I assume that it's the case because that is the way it is in the litepaper.